 Zaichen Xiang is currently a Ph.D student at Colorado State University working with Dr. Ryan Bailey in the Department of Civil and Environmental Engineering.
 He received his Bachelor’s Degree from Shanghai Ocean University and his Master’s Degree from Northeastern University.
 His research focuses on groundwater sustainability in the Ogallala Aquifer Region through coupled agronomic-groundwater modeling.
 Currently, he is working with the Ogallala Water CAP team for the linkage between MODFLOW and DSSAT models to assess management strategies for groundwater use sustainability.

-Mr. Zambreski is a PhD student at Colorado State University.
+Mr. Zambreski is a PhD student at Kansas State University.
 He is modeling the effects of extreme temperature and climate on winter wheat, sorghum, and maize to assess impacts on crop yields in the High Plains.
 These models are used in combination with multiple seasonal and long-term projections of downscaled precipitation and temperature to forecast crop production.
 In addition, he uses multiple drought indices to assess historical, near real-time and projected drought variability at local and regional levels for drought risk management.